sartimo/BosonQ/README.md

 # boson
 An open-source mechanical design specifying utilities for operating a sub-atomic pulse-electron accelerated quantum computer

+> Note: this project is still in early planning.
+I am collecting the required components such as the UHV Chamber and Turbo-Pumps including the HVPSU.
+After that, I will need to create various interfaces for controlling these components with one central unit.

 ## Features

 - **ESP32 low-level controls for operating a high-voltage PSU**